DRKWang/STA208_SPRING2020/readme.md

 ## Results

-# 1. DNN with SVM v.s.
+#### 1. DNN with SVM v.s.
 DNN with softmax on MNIST

-The hyperparameters used in this project were manually assigned, and not through optimization.
+The hyperparameters used on MNIST were manually assigned, and not through optimization.

 |Hyperparameters|CNN-Softmax|CNN-SVM|
 |---------------|-----------|-------|